 The first step is to identify why your baby won’t sleep.
 There could be multiple factors at play.
 Sometimes, you need to become somewhat of a mad scientist.
 Bunker down and conduct experiments, keep a sleep journal, whatever!
 Do this for a few days and I’m sure you’ll find a few nasty patterns.

 If this sounds a little exhausting, I totally get it.

-I created this sleep troubleshooting checklist to streamline the process.
-I made this for myself (and still use it) because I didn’t have time to write down every detail.
+I created this sleep troubleshooting checklist below to streamline the process.
+I made this for myself because I didn’t have time to write down every detail.
 This worksheet was a life-saver.

 Once you narrow down the root of why your baby won’t sleep, using sleep training is much more successful!